User Security Authentication: A Complete Guide

 A much safer and more efficient route for most companies is to use established standards like WebAuthn and Passkeys.
 These modern protocols provide a secure way to authenticate users with biometrics without storing sensitive data on your servers.
 Many cloud-based APIs are built on these frameworks, offering a plug-and-play solution that handles the heavy lifting of security, compliance, and model maintenance for you.

-Integrating with OpenCV and TensorFlow
+How to Integrate with OpenCV and TensorFlow

 If you do explore a custom solution, you’ll likely work with tools like OpenCV and TensorFlow.
 OpenCV is a popular open-source library for computer vision, helping your application process images and videos to identify facial features.
 TensorFlow is a machine learning framework you can use to train a model to recognize specific users and, more importantly, detect spoofing attempts.